Style Guide for Accepted and Conditionally Accepted Papers

 Use a comma before “and” when listing 3 or more items.

-Affiliation: JFQA preference is to list the main institution followed by the school or department with no comma (e.g., University of Washington Foster School of Business).
+Author affiliations: JFQA preference is to list the main institution followed by the school or department with no comma (e.g. University of Washington Foster School of Business).